CSE404-Group1/documents/SRS.md

 ### 1.3
 ## Intended Audience and Reading Suggestions

 This project is a prototype for the e-commerce system and it's restricted within the university premises.
-This has been implemented under the guidance of course instructor, Md Anowarul Abedin.
-Our audience will be all ages people who loves shopping and loves offers and bargain sale.
+This has been implemented under the guidance of our course instructor, Md Anowarul Abedin.
+Our audience will be people from all ages who loves shopping and loves offers and bargain sale.
 This sector will help them to find out  all those things.

 ### 1.4
 ## Product Scope